 The South Downs is a majestic range of chalk hills ranging from Hampshire all the way to Sussex.
 This area has become a hotspot for wineries with the likes of the Bolney Wine Estate, Hambledon Vineyard, Nutbourne Vineyard, and Jenkyn Place hotspots to aim for.
 It also happens to be a great place for sampling wine and good food.

-These restaurants are just a sample of the quality on offer in the South Downs, so if you’re looking for a truly memorable foodie road trip, the South Downs is the place for you.
+These restaurants are just a sample of the quality on offer in the South Downs.
+So if you’re looking for a truly memorable foodie road trip, the South Downs is the place for you.

 This is the first part of our two-part foodie road trip special.
 Stay tuned to see part 2 for some more mouthwatering ideas.

-At camper_versions®️, we are all about adventure.
-We create premium-built camper vans designed to offer you all the comforts of home on wheels, so no matter where you go you can take your creature comforts with you.
+At Camper Versions ®️, we are all about adventure.
+We create premium-built camper vans designed to offer you all the comforts of home on wheels.
+So no matter where you go you can take your creature comforts with you.
 If you’re interested in taking a drive on the wild side then contact us today and we’ll help you find a campervan that will take you to new places and new flavours.